-Some CQMs, such as Quality ID # 226 (NQF 0028) Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention have multiple submission criteria and multiple performance rates.
+Some CQMs, such as Quality ID # 226 Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention have multiple submission criteria and multiple performance rates.
 Patients meeting the criteria for either denominator option are included as part of the eligible population.
 Review the CQM to determine if multiple performance rates are required for each submission criteria.
-Submission Criteria One/ All patients who were screened for tobacco use
+The example below shows two of three submission criteria.

-Submission Criteria Two/ All patients who were identified as a tobacco user and who received tobacco cessation intervention
+Submission Criteria One/ All patients who were screened for tobacco use Submission Criteria Two/ All patients who were identified as a tobacco user and who received tobacco cessation intervention

 Numerator Once the denominator is identified, the flow illustrates and stratifies the quality action (numerator) for data completeness.
-Depending on the measure, there are several outcomes that may be applicable for submitting the measures outcome: Top right box - Performance Met = "a" and shaded green; Middle right boxes - Denominator Exception = "b" and shaded yellow; bottom box - Performance Not Met = "c" and shaded gray; and bottom left box - Data Completeness Not Met = shaded red.
+Depending on the measure, there are several outcomes that may be applicable for submitting the measures outcome.
+Each measure outcome is represented by a variable that is included in an algorithm.
+The number of patients within an outcome category will be used to populate the algorithm: Top right box - Performance Met = "a" and shaded green; Middle right boxes - Denominator Exception = "b" and shaded yellow; bottom box - Performance Not Met = "c" and shaded gray; and bottom left box - Data Completeness Not Met = shaded red.
 On the flow, these outcomes are color-coded and labeled to identify the particular outcome of the measure represented.
 This is illustrated below for Quality ID # 6: Coronary Artery Disease (CAD): Antiplatelet Therapy: